deep-med/DeepPET-OPSCC-Example/README.md

 python inference_DeepPETOPSCC.py
 ```
 ### Usage
 DeepPET-OPSCC (trained models) are available for research-use upon request (email xxx).
 This tool is provided for research purposes only and no responsibility is accepted for clinical decisions arising from its use.
-Commercial use is prohibited for the time being.
+COMMERCIAL USE IS PROHIBITED for the time being.
 For further information please email xxx.

 ### Citation